 Fritter me this, Always Uttorians.
 Welcome to the Always Uttori Take Down!
 That’s right, AU-PEEPS.
 If you came to this site hoping for your daily INTJ-Femme fix, you’re outta luck.
-Always Uttori’s Friday dose of Uttori fabulousness has been taken over by sister site, Girl + Food (coming to the masses January 2017).
-We’re not saying that we’ve got I’mari tied up and stuck in a dark closet far far from here, but her participation in creating this post was minimal, quite minimal.
-She did taste test and approve our Girl + Food Always Uttori Take-Over Recipe: Brie and Apple Nut Fritters.
+Always Uttori’s Friday dose of Uttori fabulousness is a gluten free Brie and Apple Nut Fritter.
 If you know I’mari personally, you know that for such a skinny girl, she loves food.
 She’s also picky.
 Having eaten your way around the globe can do that, we suppose.
 Just know that our recipe is I’mari approved.
 We hope that you’ll approve of it, too.
 Happy frittering!
-Look for more information on Girl + Food, coming in January 2017.

 This recipe is gluten-free.
 If you’re not gluten-free or gluten-aware, just use all-purpose flour instead of the gluten-free flours.
 Keep the potato starch, though.
 If you are dairy-free, substitute almond, cashew, or pea protein milk.
 For the cheese, try tofu.
 We haven’t tried tofu yet, but let us know if it works.
 We’d love to see pictures, and hear about your experience with this recipe.
 Recipe follows photos.

 1 1/2 cups white rice flour, we used sweet rice flour, but regular rice flour is fine

 1 1/2 cups brie, diced.
 Actually, any soft cheese with a good melting trait will work well.
 Fresh Mozzarella is especially nice in this recipe.